MicrosoftDocs/customer-insights/ci-docs/schedule-refresh.md

 Schedule automatic refreshes of all your [ingested data sources](data-sources.md).
 Automatic refreshes help ensure that updates from your data sources are reflected in your unified customer profiles.

 > [!NOTE]
-> Data sources managed by you refresh on their own schedules.
-To schedule refresh of data sources managed by you, configure refresh settings on that specific data source from the **Data sources** page.
+> Power Query data sources managed by you refresh on their own schedules.
+To schedule refresh of these Power Query data sources, configure refresh settings on that specific data source from the **Data sources** page.
 > :::image type="content" source="media/PPDF-edit-refresh.png" alt-text="Power Platform Dataflow refresh settings.":::

 ## Set system refresh schedule